tigerabrodi/tigerabrodi/README.md

 ## Hey 👋

-I'm a product engineer and a writer.
+I'm a product engineer and a writer. 😃

 I like to describe myself as a product engineer, as my aim isn't the tech but rather the outcome I'm producing.

 I work across the entire stack: Frontend, Backend, Cloud, and Infrastructure as code, **but I specialize in Frontend (CSS, Accessibility, Performance, React and more).**

 I'm an avid writer.
-I have both a [blog](https://tigerabrodi.blog/) and a [newsletter](https://www.saiyangrowthletter.com/). 😁
+I have both a [blog](https://tigerabrodi.blog/) and a [newsletter](https://www.saiyangrowthletter.com/) 🚀

-I'm also recognized as a [Hashnode Blogging Expert](https://tigerabrodi.blog/) with 100k+ blog reads.
+---

 If you're looking for my book on advanced JS, you can find it here: [Intermediate To Advanced JS](https://github.com/tigerabrodi/intermediate-to-advanced-js-book).

----

-Libraries:

-- [React Context Selector](https://github.com/tigerabrodi/react-context-selector) - A lightweight library for efficient React Context updates using selectors. (< 1kb gzipped)

 ---